-While allergic airway inflammation is known to be the major underlying cause of asthma, there are few methods of measuring it.
-Evaluating airway inflammation using induced sputum or airway biopsy is expensive, invasive, time consuming, and often not readily available.
+Whilst airway inflammation is known to be the major underlying characteristic of asthma, there are few methods which directly measure this.
+Evaluating airway inflammation using sputum eosinophils or airway biopsy can be expensive, invasive, time-consuming, and is often not readily available.
 FeNO testing provides a fast and accurate method to support diagnosis and management of asthma.